top of page

 • Data scientists stop trusting shared systems

-Eventually, performance drops or audit issues show up.
-And no one can explain where the data came from or how it was handled.
-That’s not a tooling issue.
-That’s a trust issue.
+As trust declines, adoption fades and alignment unravels quietly.
+Eventually, performance drops or audit issues surface, and no one can trace where the data came from or how it was handled.
+That’s not a tooling problem.
+It’s a trust problem.

 The teams that get ahead of this treat readiness as part of delivery.
-They build shared accountability between data, engineering, product, and compliance.
-They don’t leave legacy systems running by default.
-In one case I was part of, a team reduced errors by 20 percent just by defining ownership and data rules early.
+They build shared accountability across data, engineering, product, and compliance, and they retire legacy pipelines instead of keeping them by default.
+In one program I supported, simply defining ownership and enforcing data rules early reduced errors by 20 percent.

-It doesn’t take much to find where trust breaks down.
-Most teams already know where.
-The question is whether they’re ready to deal with it.
+Most organizations already know where trust breaks down.
+The question is whether they’re ready to face it.

 Comments